WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 - Rather than create them as classes, you can write them as functions.
 A React functional component takes the `props` object as its argument and returns JSX.
 Here's a very simple example.

 - The whole declaration of `class`, `extends`, `React.component`, etc. — it's all been replaced.
-We now just have the component name, an input for the `props`, and what is returned.
+We now just have the component name, an input for the props, and what is returned.
 Simplicity at its finest!

 </aside>

 ---

-### When Should You Use Functional Components, and When Should You Use Class Components?
+### When Should You Use Functional Components and When Should You Use Class Components?

 <aside class="notes">

 **Talking Points:**

-- Use a functional component if (1) you don't need anything special and (2) you are purely just returning JSX to render something.
-If you need your component to be stateful — that is, if you need the ability to use `setState` to respond to changes — use a class.
-If you need lifecycle methods — i.e., if you need to do something when the component mounts, receives `props`, or unmounts — use a class.
+- Use a functional component if 1) you don't need anything special and 2) you are purely just returning JSX to render something.
+If you need your component to be stateful — that is, if you need the ability to use `setState()` to respond to changes — use a class.
+If you need life-cycle methods — i.e., if you need to do something when the component mounts, receives props, or unmounts — use a class.

-- And only if you _don't_ need any of those things — use a functional component.
+- Only use a functional component when you _don't_ need any of those things.

 </aside>